Honor Committee Statistical Transparency Reporting Portal

 Overview

 If the I-Panel decides that it is not “more likely than not” that the student has committed the offense(s), the case is dropped and considered closed.
-All the case materials are destroyed.

 Click on the dropdown menu to access relevant graphics.